tidyomics/.github/profile/README.md

 summarization tasks.
 Operations should still be performed with comparable efficiency to the underlying base R/Bioconductor code.

+As we note in the tidyomics publicaation, "coding simplicity [may be] promoted by fewer intermediate variables".
+Importantly tidyomics packages do not require or recommend avoiding intermediate variables altogether.
+Examining intermediate variables is highly useful for understanding what each function in a piped chain of function is doing, and double-checking one's code.
+Tidyomics users should consider at what point in an analysis workflow it makes sense to define an intermediate object and how to name such an object to make clear its contents.

 ## Tutorials

 * BioC workshop covering single cell transcriptomics and genomics: [Tidy single-cell analyses](https://tidyomics.github.io/tidyomicsWorkshopBioc2023/articles/tidyGenomicsTranscriptomics.html)